 CUDA Streams Usage#

-This applies to the nvptx
+This applies to the nvptx plugin only.

 The library provides elements that perform asynchronous movement of data and asynchronous operation of computing constructs.
 This asynchronous functionality is implemented by making use of CUDA streams [1].